How to Build an Automated Invoice Processing System Using LeapOCR

 invoice_numbervendor_nameinvoice_datedue_datecurrencysubtotaltax_amounttotal_amountpurchase_order_numberline_items(description, quantity, unit_price, line_total)

-And here’s one way that same document could be represented as structured JSON:
+That same document as structured JSON:

 {